jarradbattaglia/SE577-SoftwareArch/deliverable_2/choosing-no-sql-database.md

 Negative Consequences:

 - Data management may be more intensive as relating data can be more difficult
-- Has less data integrity and application must make sure it is updating or using data correctly, more calls may be needed to keep data intact
+- Has less data integrity and application code must make sure it is updating or using data correctly, more calls may be needed to keep data intact
 - Because of consistency, if our game requires the need for all replicas to have up to date information, may need to design more architecture to support that
 - Many languages or styles to learn depending on database, SQL is standard on their database type, while many layers of NoSQL may require wholly different ways of interacting with them